Breakout (video game): Reception

-Breakout was also a commercial success for Namco in Japan.
-On the first annual Game Machine arcade chart, Breakout was the fourth highest-grossing arcade video game of 1976 in Japan, below Taito's Ball Park (Tornado Baseball) and Speed Race DX and Sega's Heavyweight Champ.
-The following year, Breakout was Japan's third highest-grossing arcade game of 1977, below only two racing games: Namco's electro-mechanical game F-1 and Taito's Speed Race DX.
-In total, Breakout sold 15,000 arcade units worldwide by 1981.
+Breakout was also a commercial success in Japan under its publishing partnership with Namco.
+On the first annual Game Machine arcade revenue chart, Breakout ranked as the fourth highest-grossing arcade video game of 1976 in Japan, behind Taito's Ball Park (Tornado Baseball) and Speed Race DX, and Sega's Heavyweight Champ.
+The following year, Breakout was Japan's third highest-grossing arcade game of 1977, behind two racing games: Namco's electro-mechanical driving game F-1 and Taito's Speed Race DX.

+By 1981, lifetime global sales of dedicated Breakout arcade cabinets reached 15,000 units.
+In addition, an estimated 40,000 unofficial pirated arcade units were illegally sold by the Yakuza in Asia after they made a deal with Namco.
+This negatively impacted Atari's earnings from Asian markets, straining their partnership with Namco.

-The Atari 2600 version sold 256,265 units in 1980.
-Breakout went on to sell a total of 1,650,336 units by 1983.
+The home console conversion for the Atari 2600 sold 256,265 cartridges during 1980.
+By 1983, total cartridge sales for the Atari 2600 version reached 1,650,336 units.

-In 1989, Computer and Video Games reviewed the Atari VCS version, giving it a 24% score.
+In a 1989 retrospective evaluation of console games, UK gaming journal Computer and Video Games reviewed the Atari VCS version, giving it a 24% score.

-In 2021, The Guardian listed Breakout as the fourth greatest video game of the 1970s, below Galaxian, Asteroids and Space Invaders.
+In 2021, UK newspaper The Guardian ranked Breakout as the fourth greatest video game of the 1970s, placing it behind Galaxian, Asteroids, and Space Invaders.

 Legacy

-Breakout spawned an entire genre of clones.
-Ten years later, the concept found new legs with Taito's 1986 game Arkanoid, which itself spawned dozens of imitators.
-In Japan, the genre is known as block kuzushi ("block breaker") games.
-Tomohiro Nishikado cited Breakout as one of the original inspirations behind his hit Space Invaders (1978).
-He wanted to adapt the same sense of achievement and tension from destroying targets one at a time for a shooting game.
+Breakout spawned an extensive genre of clones.
+Ten years after its arcade release, the block-breaking concept gained renewed popularity with Taito's 1986 game Arkanoid, which introduced power-ups and distinct enemies and led to numerous imitators.
+In Japan, this genre became known as block kuzushi ("block breaker") games.
+Designer Tomohiro Nishikado cited Breakout as an inspiration behind his 1978 arcade shooting game Space Invaders.
+Nishikado stated that he wished to adapt the game's sense of pacing and achievement derived from destroying targets one by one into a defensive shooting game.

-Breakout directly influenced Wozniak's design for the Apple II computer.
-He said: "A lot of features of the Apple II went in because I had designed Breakout for Atari.
+Breakout also influenced Wozniak's engineering design for the Apple II computer.
+Wozniak later remarked: "A lot of features of the Apple II went in because I had designed Breakout for Atari.
 I had designed it in hardware.
-I wanted to write it in software now".
-This included his design of color graphics circuitry, the addition of game paddle support and sound, and graphics commands in Integer BASIC, with which he wrote Brick Out, a software clone of his own hardware game.
-Wozniak said in 1984:
+I wanted to write it in software now."
+This led Wozniak to implement integrated color graphics circuitry, game paddle peripheral signaling, sound support, and native graphical command sets within Integer BASIC.
+Wozniak subsequently used these BASIC commands to program Brick Out, a software clone of his Atari hardware game.
+In 1984, Wozniak explained:

 Basically, all the game features were put in just so I could show off the game I was familiar with—Breakout—at the Homebrew Computer Club.
 It was the most satisfying day of my life [when] I demonstrated Breakout—totally written in BASIC.
 It seemed like a huge step to me.
 After designing hardware arcade games, I knew that being able to program them in BASIC was going to change the world.